 Q4.
 Can an agriculturist selling produce in markets cross-state be eligible for registration as a casual taxpayer?

-Ans: An agriculturist is exempted from obtaining registration irrespective of the turnover achieved through selling agricultural produce.
+Ans: An agriculturist is exempt from obtaining registration, regardless of the turnover generated from selling agricultural produce.
 Hence, the requirement to register as a casual taxpayer has yet to arise.

 Q5.
 What are the common situations where obtaining casual taxpayer registration becomes essential?